pivotal/docs-tap/cartographer-conventions/creating-conventions.md

 The Supply Chain Choreographer for Tanzu manages this transformation.
 For more information, see [Supply Chain Choreographer](../scc/about.html).

-[Convention Service](about.md) is a key component of the supply chain compositions the choreographer calls into action.
+[Cartographer Conventions](about.md) is a key component of the supply chain compositions the choreographer calls into action.
-Convention Service enables people in operational roles to efficiently apply their expertise.
+Cartographer Conventions enables people in operational roles to efficiently apply their expertise.
 They can specify the runtime best practices, policies, and conventions of their organization to workloads as they are created on the platform.
 The power of this component becomes evident when the conventions of an organization are applied consistently, at scale, and without hindering the velocity of application developers.

 Opinions and policies vary from organization to organization.
-Convention Service supports the creation of custom conventions to meet the unique operational needs and requirements of an organization.
+Cartographer Convention supports the creation of custom conventions to meet the unique operational needs and requirements of an organization.

-Before jumping into the details of creating a custom convention, let's look at two distinct components of Convention Service: the [convention controller](#convention-controller) and [convention server](#convention-server).
+Before jumping into the details of creating a custom convention, let's look at two distinct components of Cartographer Conventions: the [convention controller](#convention-controller) and [convention server](#convention-server).

 ### <a id='convention-server'></a>Convention server